Will blockchain revolutionize international trade?

-However, for blockchain to achieve full potential in international trade, it will need all aspects of cross-border trade transactions digitized, from trade finance to customs, transportation and logistics.
+However, for blockchain to achieve full potential in international trade, it will need all aspects of cross-border trade transactions digitized, from trade finance to customs, transportation, and logistics.
 These will be some of the challenges adopters will have to meet.

 Notably, blockchain could reduce costs in the financial and shipping sectors by 15 to 30 percent of total costs.
-World Economic Forum says the blockchain could help remove barriers related to trade and thus result in more than US$ 1 trillion of new trade in the next decade.
+World Economic Forum says the blockchain could help remove barriers related to trade and thus result in more than the US$ 1 f trillion of new trade in the next decade.
 Cost reduction will mainly be experienced in terms of lower verification costs and networking costs where the marketplace players are linked directly without intermediaries.
 Shipping costs will also reduce significantly come blockchain because of automation and avoiding paperwork.
 With regard to blockchain implementation, 70 per cent of the value at stake in the short term is in cost reduction according to McKinsey & Company.

 IBM, which tested blockchain for digitizing shipping, says the technology could save up to 15 per cent of the cost of international maritime transport.
 The technology could also save shipping carriers about US$ 38 billion per year.